 Like Mykonos in Greece, Ibiza is a summer gay resort that has risen to almost mythical status.
-"La Isla Blanca" is an incredibly beautiful place where visitors' days are usually spent frolicking on the beaches, and the nights are for legendary clubbing that lasts well past sunrise.
+"La Isla Blanca" is a beautiful place where visitors' days are usually spent frolicking on the beaches, and the nights are for legendary clubbing that lasts well past sunrise.
 A number of gay bars, restaurants and cafes can be found in the town of Ibiza, around Carrer de la Mare de Déu (Calle de la Virgen in Castillian) in the portside Sa Penya, and in the Dalt Vila area.

 You’ll probably love the music too.
 DJs come from around the world to spin house and trance tunes for very appreciative crowds.
 A large expat community from other EU countries make their home here, along with Latin Americans and Moroccans, giving the scene a very cosmopolitan feel.
 They say that on summer weekends the parties are so perfectly spaced that one is always starting when the last is breaking up.
 The circuit party promoters follow people as they leave the big cities' heat to relax at coastal resorts, and the scene blazes throughout July and August to wrap up in September.
-Gay Pride Ibiza takes place this year June 6-12, 2016, with seven days of pool and club parties, entertainment, performaces and presentations.
+Gay Pride Ibiza takes place this year June 14-17, 2017, with four days of pool and club parties, entertainment, performaces and arts presentations.

 Many local restaurants serve typical Ibizan fare, traditional Mediterranean-style, including fish, seafood, rice, stews, asados/asadas (grilled meat or vegetables), garlic sauces, and tomato/onion/garlic dips.
 Chopped almonds, common in Catalan cuisine, are often used here too.
 International options include Chinese, French, Indonesian, Indian, Italian, and French cuisines, English breakfasts, and American fast food.